Arm Fracture In Children

 - Pain medicine: Your child may be given medicine to take away or decrease pain.
 Do not wait until the pain is severe before you give your child his medicine.

-Follow up with your child's primary healthcare provider or bone specialist within 1 week:
+Follow up with your child's healthcare provider within 1 week:

 Your child may need to see a bone specialist within 3 to 4 days if he needs surgery or more treatment.
 Write down your questions so you remember to ask them during your child's visits.